-In considering an updated comparison of the Draft EIS/EIR baseline, year 2001 constitutes an anomalous year due to the September 11, 2001 terrorist attacks on the World Trade Center and Pentagon.
+In considering an updated comparison of the Draft EIS/EIR baseline year, 2001 constitutes an anomalous year due to the September 11, 2001 terrorist attacks on the World Trade Center and Pentagon.
 Those events had a profound impact on aviation as almost all domestic aviation activity after September 11, 2001 was driven downward by those events.
 In response to the attacks, Congress approved the Aviation and Transportation Security Act.
 The Act required that all security checkpoints be non-privatized and operated by federal employees hired by the newly formed Transportation Security Administration (TSA) and 100 percent baggage screening be performed at all commercial airports by newly purchased Explosive Detection System (EDS) machines.
-LAX coordinated with the TSA to meet Congress' deadlines for federally operated security checkpoints (November 2002) and 100 percent baggage screening (December 2002).
-The heightened level of security at checkpoints also required the increase in the number of passenger through lanes.
+LAX coordinated with the TSA to meet Congress' deadlines for federally operated security checkpoints (November 2002) and 100 percent baggage screening in the number of passenger through lanes.
 This was accomplished by purchasing additional Electronic Trace Detection (ETD) machines which allowed more efficient passenger processing.